xkunwu/xkunwu.github.io/projects/projects.md

 classes: wide
 read_time: false
 ---
-I enjoyed my extensive study in both Mathematics and Computer Science.
+I enjoyed my study in both Mathematics and Computer Science.
-I was trained to always think from an analytical perspective, direct my research in an application-oriented way, and passionately deliver practical algorithms.
+I was trained to think from an analytical perspective, direct my research in an application-oriented way, and deliver practical algorithms with passion.

 ## At CAMERA group of Bath